by Todd Walker

 There are inherent dangers when tension is applied to a rope or cable.
 If the rope has elasticity and snaps, the potential energy turns to kinetic energy moving like a slingshot or bow and arrow in opposite directions.
 Use rope without elasticity, nicks, abrasions, and a working load suitable for the task.

 Another safety precaution is to wear leather gloves and eye protection.
-A smart thing to have handy is a knife handy to cut the rope if you somehow manage to get a hand pinched between the rope and pulley.
+A smart thing to have is a knife handy to cut the rope if you somehow manage to get a hand pinched between the rope and pulley.
 Not sure how that might happen but better safe than sorry.

 This powerful simple machine takes practice to perform properly.
 With a minimum of tools and some rope, the flip-flop winch can be a life saver on the homestead or in the backcountry.
 Add it to your preparedness toolbox.
 Give it a try and share your results.